 - Strip the bed down and sprinkle a layer of baking soda over the entire mattress.
 Let it sit for about 30 minutes.
 The baking soda (sodium bicarbonate) actually draws dirt, moisture, and odors out of the fabric surface and the materials beneath (wool, cotton, and latex).

 - Wipe up or come back with a shop vacuum (read the instructions on your vacuum — not all filters are able to suck up small particles) and vacuum all of the baking soda up.

 If you like a little fragrance, you can shake a few drops of your favorite essential oils into the baking soda before you sprinkle it on.
 Lavender and lemon oils work particularly well.

 If you have stains set in, try this simple concoction to lift lighter urine, dirt, and blood stains out of your mattress.

 – 1 part dish soap (Dawn works well)

 – 1 part table salt and/or baking soda (optional)

-Of course, be sure to test your DIY stain remove on a small area first.
+Of course, be sure to test your DIY stain removal on a small area first.
 With natural fibers at play, it's possible that your natural stain remover will whiten the affected area more than intended, leaving you with a bleached spot.
 So start with a mild mix and proceed slowly.

-Human & Pet Urine
+Human and Pet Urine